ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Registration of "date" Problem Type {#iana-problem-date}

-IANA are requested to create a new entry in the "HTTP Problem Type" registry established by {{!PROBLEM}}.
+IANA has added a new entry in the "HTTP Problem Type" registry established by
+{{!PROBLEM}}.

 Type URI:
 : https://iana.org/assignments/http-problem-types#date